yazz/VisualJS/README.md

 - Create the app in your web browser
 - Share the app with others by sending them the app URL

 Visual Javascript is perfect for small web apps or microservices, but not suitable for high performance apps or low level systems.
-Many demo apps can be found at https://yazz.com (Yazz sponsors development of the tool).
+Some demo apps can be found at https://yazz.com (Yazz sponsors development of the tool).

 ## Benefits
 - Easy to use like Visual Basic, but using Javascript as the scripting language